 When is the Red Shield Appeal?

 Mingara Recreation Club, Tumbi Umbi, is one of the many doorknock weekend collection points on the Central Coast.
-People looking to volunteer are encouraged to contact David Slee, Mingara Club Chaplain, 4349 7799.
+People looking to volunteer are encouraged to contact Mingara, 4349 7799.

 Community is at the heart of Mingara Recreation Club as we strive to make a significant contribution to the quality of community life.
 Mingara has participated in the Red Shield Appeal for many years and continues to support many of the services that the doorknock fundraising is dedicated to in our community.